-Youth-led fundraising is also more effective.
+Youth-led fundraising can also be more effective.
 National nonprofits like St. Jude Children's Research Hospital have proven that when young people are visible and active in peer-to-peer campaigns, donor engagement increases.
 Their school-based and ambassador programs empower kids and teens to set goals, make the ask, and tell compelling stories-often outperforming adult-led campaigns in reach and emotional impact.

-Imagine similar innovation within Girl Scouting:
+Imagine similar innovation within Girl Scouting (the following are examples for conversation context):

 - Council-approved giving campaigns where girls lead video appeals, write donor thank-you notes, or present to community partners and are able to ASK for financial investments. - Digital fundraising teams for service projects, events, or community partnerships that benefit their own councils, camps, properties, programs or initiatives. - Leadership badges or journeys that include practical, supervised fundraising experiences tied to Girl Scout outcomes that directly benefit investments in our own movement. - Girl-led stewardship teams that support donor recognition and share stories of impact with local supporters. - Philanthropy-enhanced cookie campaigns, such as: - "Give a Box, Fund a Program" initiatives, where girls invite customers to both purchase cookies and make an optional contribution toward a local Girl Scout program (e.g., campership fund, STEM program, or troop service project).
-Girls can explain where the funds go and why it matters. - Cookie booth donor outreach, where Seniors and Ambassadors are trained to share a compelling "philanthropic ask" alongside the cookie pitch-like supporting underserved troops or council innovation funds-turning a simple transaction into a deeper engagement opportunity.
+Girls can explain where the funds go and why it matters.